top of page

 On my writing journey, I've come across an issue that many of us may overlook: filtering.
-This sneaky little problem can create unnecessary distance between readers and the action in our stories, especially in first-person limited and third-person limited narratives.
+This sneaky problem can create unnecessary distance between readers and the action in stories, especially in first-person limited and third-person limited narratives.
 So, let's dive into the world of filtering in fiction writing, explore the downsides, and learn how to remove it to bring our readers closer to the narrative.

 Filtering is like that friend who always seems to step in between you and the person you're trying to talk to.
 It happens when we insert words or phrases that draw attention to our characters' perceptions or thoughts, rather than the events themselves.
 You might be familiar with some of these filter words, such as "saw," "heard," "thought," "felt," and "realized."
-While it might seem harmless, filtering can create a sense of detachment in our readers, preventing them from fully engaging with the story.

 Let's look at some examples of filtering in both first-person limited and third-person limited narratives.